 Cut the pieces for the drawer boxes.
 Drill pocket holes in all four edges of the bottom as well as each end of the sides.
 Assemble the drawer boxes as shown using glue and 1-1/4” pocket hole screws.
 Install the drawer slides according to the manufacturer’s installation instructions, locating them ¾” back from the front edge of the sides and dividers.
-For an easy tutorial, click here.
+This easy tutorial on how to install drawer slides will be helpful!
 Make any necessary adjustments.

 Cut the pieces for the doors.
 The doors are essential a 1/2″ base panel with 1/4″ false panels glued to the top to mimic the drawer fronts and dividers.
 Sand the edges of the 1/4″ pieces prior to attaching to the base panels.

 Cut the pieces as shown, then glue the false drawer panels on, clamping in place until dry.
 Insert the strips, spacing them approximately 1/8″ away from the false drawer panels then glue in place.